Thursday, November 11, 2010

 of listening to them and knowing.

-how? and then hours spent telling yourself, "well, write better songs, learn to play them well and record them well and do all of this a lot at a high level of proficiency for several years."
+no way. how? and then hours spent telling yourself, "well, write better songs, learn to play them well and record them well and do all of this a lot at a high level of proficiency for several years."

 and despite trying your best to be yourself, you still secretly want everything you record to sound like 'rubber soul'. there is no escape.